I, [swift_name size=”medium”], agree to the below set out Terms Agreement:

 - If hosting is suspended for non-payment or late payment and technical issues arise, then you are liable to pay the cost of fixing the issue at our standard hourly rate.
 When a non-payment related issue causes a technical fault, the Supplier will work to fix this without charge.

 - The Supplier often uses WordPress to provide website services.
-WordPress requires updating of plugins as explained in your training.
+WordPress requires updating of plugins as explained in your training and when you accept your website.
 Plugins are continually updated by their respective developers to solve security and performance issues.
 Not updating plugins can lead to your website being hacked, your hosting account being hacked and our servers being blacklisted.
-If any of these instances occur through lack of plugin management, there is an automatic £250.00 fine, plus any additional costs at our standard rate of £100.00 per hour.
-Note that the server logs all activity so updating plugins after an incident can be easily found.
+Therefore updating of plugins has been factored into our monthly hosting fees as well as integration with Google Analytics and monthly reports.

 - In return for you paying us the price agreed on the Order Form, we will provide you with the Services.

 - Unless agreed otherwise we will send you an invoice for 40% of the agreed price on the commencement date (as stated on the Order Form) which will be due and payable immediately as of the invoice date (or prices are subject to revision) and the interim invoice for 30% then final invoice for the remaining 30% will be issued when the Services are completed and shall be due and payable upon completion of the works and on the date of such invoice.